So ends my first week as officially not-a-doctor.

 As my role now mostly involves the internet, I spend a lot of time sitting at a computer.
 I suppose I did so as a doctor as well, but my screen sessions were always interspersed with exercise.
 I could walk literally miles seeing patients, going to the lab or the imaging department, or following seniors around.
 Then there was heavy lifting: after hunting endlessly for a patient’s notes you discover them in another patient’s slot and realise they are absolutely massive.
 While struggling to pick them up, about 20 bits of paper fly out, littering the floor.
 You sigh and bend down to pick them up, wondering what on earth they did with the £10 million that was promised to make a ‘paperless’ system.

 Then of course, there was running to crash calls.
 I used to sprint at school, so I quite enjoyed this bit, especially once I’d worked out what to do when I got there.
-I tracked my footsteps once with an app on my phone and it came to 12000 steps.
+I tracked my footsteps one day with an app on my phone and it came to 12000 steps.
 I don’t think I’ll ever get anywhere near that in this job.

 8. Access to the boss

 I appreciate that this is unusual, and it’s one of the perks of working for a small startup.
-I see the CEO every day and have access to Karen by phone if I need her.
+I see the CEO every day and have access to the medical lead by phone if I need her.
 She came in on Friday and we sat down to go through the way the website’s content is written.
 I told her that I thought the language was a bit too medical in places, and that simplifying it might be more comprehensible for potential customers.
 She took my opinions on board and we made a plan for going forward within a few minutes.
 In the NHS, to change anything takes weeks of planning, getting permissions, consulting, battling through red tape and reviewing – and that’s as a consultant.

 I once tried to change things as a junior and ultimately it got me trouble with the Deanery.
 I’ll tell you about it some other time.
 For now, it’s nice to have a voice.